Academic Success and Student Progress

 • Student failed College Writing

-Students who fail to adequately address those concerns may be moved to Academic Probation or Academic Time Away status.
+Students who fail to adequately address those concerns may be moved to Academic Notice or Academic Time Away status.

-Academic Probation represents a significant concern regarding a student’s academic progress.
-Academic Probation status may be applied when you meet some criteria, including but not limited to:
+Academic Notice represents a significant concern regarding a student’s academic progress.
+Academic Notice status may be applied when you meet some criteria, including but not limited to:

 • Student received Ds or Fs in more than one course